Why does the organisation allow bullying?

-- Many organizations don't understand the connection between poor leadership, inept management and a toxic culture on their staff wellbeing and productivity.
+- Many organisations don’t understand the connection between poor leadership, inept management and a toxic culture on their staff wellbeing and productivity.

 - Although managers are paid to manage many have no training, are not audited for their management skills and not made accountable for them.
-They don’t understand that bullying is a sign of interpersonal difficulties and therefore professional incompetence.
+They don’t understand that bullying is a sign of interpersonal difficulties and professional incompetence.

 - They don’t realise that bullying damages people and profits.

 - They don’t want to use feedback to improve their company goals and therefore bully whistle-blowers.

 - They can’t confront change without bullying.

 - They bully instead of dealing with conflict.

 - They don’t want to know about any interpersonal, work or safety difficulties.

 - Many managers are disengaged themselves from their company’s goals.